Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cô dâu bật khóc nói một câu chí lý trong ngày cưới khi cha mẹ cho của hồi môn lớn còn nhà trai thì 'ki bo'- Ảnh 2.

 The increasing average dowry is a problem that causes headaches for many families with sons.
-Illustrative photo
+Illustrative photo.

 In Heilongjiang, Jilin, Liaoning, Jiangxi and Qinghai provinces, it is around 500,000 yuan (nearly 75,000 USD); Shandong, Hunan and Zhejiang have a "common price" of 100,000 yuan (14,800 USD), a relatively high figure compared to the total annual per capita income of the people of this country, according to ThinkChina.

-Based on a 2014 report from the National Bureau of Statistics of China, the average annual per capita income for urban residents was 27,000 yuan (US$4,020) and 8,900 yuan (US$1,300) for rural residents.
+Based on a 2014 report by the National Bureau of Statistics of China, the average annual per capita income for urban residents was 27,000 yuan (US$4,020) and 8,900 yuan (US$1,300) for rural residents.

 In recent years, bride prices have doubled in many rural areas while annual incomes have increased only slightly.

-The one-child policy applied by the government of the country of a billion people from 1979 to 2015 left unpredictable consequences, the most obvious being the gender gap when many families only wanted to have boys.
+The one-child policy applied by the government of the country of a billion people from 1979 to 2015 had unpredictable consequences, the most obvious being the gender gap when many families only wanted to have boys.

 Worse, the scarcity of rural women due to birth control policies exacerbates the vicious cycle: the poorer the area, the higher the bride price.